 Sara and Eleanor Daggett continued to own 116 Commonwealth and lease it to others.

 By the 1901-1902 winter season, 116 Commonwealth was the home of John Henry Brooks and his wife, Lucretia (Gilbert) Brooks.
-They previously had lived in Milton.
-They also maintained a home in Cohasset.
 John Brooks’s father, John Wood Brooks, was founder and president of the Michigan Central Railroad.
+John and Lucretia Brooks’ usual winter residence was in Milton and they leased 116 Commonwealth to introduce their daughter, Charlotte Louisa Brooks, to society.
+She was a debutante during the 1902-1903 season.
 The Brookses continued to live at 116 Commonwealth during the 1903-1904 season, but had moved back to Milton by 1905.

 116 Commonwealth was not listed in the 1905 Blue Book.